-June 30, 2015 - the Company wrote off the Red wine project and balance of the Clay-Howells property as the management made a decision not to allocate any resources towards them.
+- June 30, 2015 the Company wrote off the balance of the Clay-Howells property as the management made a decision not to allocate any resources towards them. - June 30, 2016 the Company incurred higher share-based payments relating to options granted in July 2015.